MEM/MF Student Enjoys Conservation Summer Experiences

 - Forest economics and finance

-As accredited by the Society of American Foresters, our MF curriculum includes coursework toward five core competencies: forest ecology and biology; measurement of forest resources; forest management; forest policy and administration; and professional ethics.
+The educational program leading to the Master of Forestry degree is accredited by the Society of American Foresters (SAF).
+Our MF curriculum includes coursework toward five core competencies: forest ecology and biology; measurement of forest resources; forest management; forest policy and administration; and professional ethics.
 Within these categories, students customize their course selections to emphasize particular resources (e.g., forest hydrology, wildlife) or analytic approaches (e.g., geospatial analysis, finance).
 Field trips are an essential element of the curriculum.
 Many of these trips utilize the 7,000-acre Duke Forest adjacent to campus.

 Concurrent Degrees with the MF Program